Emerging Talent Programme FAQ

 Who is eligible for the fellowship?

-The programme is open to anyone who has a passion for journalism, writing or video storytelling
+The programme is open to anyone who has a passion for journalism, particularly video and audio storytelling

 Is there an age limit?